wavefrontHQ/docs/pages/doc/query_language_reference.md

 We support 3 groups of string manipulation functions.
 For each group:
 * The first argument is a metric, source, or point tag to manipulate.
 * Additional arguments depend on the group:
-  - The first group takes an expression as the second argument, for example, `length(service, ${ts})`.
+  - The first group takes an expression as the second argument.
+For example: `length(service, ${ts})`
-  - The second group takes a string and an expression arguments, for example, `startsWith(service, "newV", ${ts})` Use those functions, for example, to see whether a specified string is found in an expression.
+  - The second group takes a string and an expression arguments and allows you to see whether a specified string is found in an expression.
+For example: `startsWith(service, "newV", ${ts})`
-  - The third group takes one or two numbers and allows you for example, to find the character at a certain location, for example, `charAt(service, 3, ${ts})`.
+  - The third group takes one or two numbers and allows you to find the character at a certain location.
+For example: `charAt(service, 3, ${ts})`
 <table style="width: 100%;">
 <colgroup>
 <col width="50%" />